seqrity/shodan_subdomain/README.md

 `python3 shodan.py hackerone.com`

 ## Warning:
-There are limitation on shodan base on IP.
+There is limitation on shodan base on IP.
 If you don't receive subdomains might Shodan blocks your IP and should change your IP.